“Not only that, but we rejoice in our sufferings, knowing that suffering produces endurance”

 We are being refined my friend in this suffering.
 Our desire is to be refined, to be sanctified, to be more like Christ.
 It’s not always an easy thing, but we can rejoice in it because He is working to make us more like Himself.

-We want to provide you with tools to memorize Scripture every week, so we include a FREE printable and iPhone lockscreen at the bottom of every Verse of the Week.
+We want to provide you with tools to memorize Scripture, so we include a printable and iPhone lockscreen at the bottom.
 Enjoy & Share!